The Dutch classifieds site Marktplaats.nl wanted to offer invoicing and payment services.

 Create invoice wireframe

-In this wireframe the orange and yellow boxes represent Marktplaats' existing page surround.
+In this wireframe I've omitted Marktplaats' page surround, including the navigation.
 The heading says what the page does and the sign posting under it conveys that it's a two-step process.
 Sellers want to avoid making mistakes in invoicing, so it's important to give them the opportunity to review their invoice before sending it to the buyer.

 The little orange and yellow box underneath summarizes the most important information from the ad, including a thumbnail photo.
 It's reassuring for sellers to know that they're issuing an invoice for the correct item.
 It's a small detail, but it's the kind of thing that makes users trust your site and feel good about your brand.